praveentcom/master-nextjs/README.md

+## Personal - Master API Node.js

-Praveen Thirumurugan's API needs simplified with this personal Master API code repository.
+Praveen Thirumurugan's personal use API needs to be simplified with this personal Master API code repository.